-I found some temporary work for an independent optometrist, Tammy Nguyen, who worked at JC Penny Optical in San Bruno, CA, which was over 90 minutes from my home.
-I was strictly an on-call doctor.
-I practiced general optometry doing eye exams and contact lens fittings.
-I was offered far less compensation than other optometrists, though, due to my probation.
-I began working for Dr. Nguyen on December 27, 2014 and continued until April 2015 when she gave up her lease.
+I found some temporary work for an optometrist, Tammy Nguyen, O.D. who worked at JC Penny Optical in San Bruno, CA, which was over 90 minutes from my home.
+I was strictly an on call doctor.
+In addition, I was offered far less compensation than other optometrists.
+I worked from December 27, 2014 until April 2015 when she gave up her lease.

-I was then employed by Dr. William Ellis, M.D. from March 1, 2014 through August 23, 2014.
-I worked at his locations in El Cerrito, Walnut Creek, Corte Madera, and San Francisco.
+I worked for William Ellis, M.D. from March 2014 through August 23, 2014.
+I worked at his location in El Cerrito, Walnut Creek, Corte Madera, and San Francisco offices.
 I screened for LASIK, pterygium, and cataract patients.
-I was again offered less compensation as a result of my probation.
+I was again offered far less compensation as a result of my probation.